johnpottergr/johnpottergr.github.io/blog/6-19-2025-think-like-a-systems engineer.md

 Imagine applying those to LLM visibility:

 - **Co-citation Score:** What brands are consistently cited next to yours?
-Are you always mentioned alongside competitors—or in a league of your own?
+Are you always mentioned alongside competitors or in a league of your own?

 - **Contextual Trust Graphs:** If multiple LLMs cite your docs for a given topic, does that amplify downstream visibility in future model updates?